b-branco/spacebound-minds-resources/README.md

 ## Information for maintainers

-- Use *index.md* to change text and add or remove resources.
+- Use *index.md* and the other markdown files to add, remove and edit resources.
 - *_config.yml* holds information about the Jekyll theme + website name and description.
 - To make changes to the colouring or styling, edit *assets/css/style.scss*.
-- Modify *_layouts/default.html* to edit the layout of the page.
+- Modify *_layouts/default.html* to edit the layout of the pages.
+- *particles.json* controls the interactive constellations in the banner.